sp-hash/TeamBlackMiner/FAQ.md

 Also a high difficulty pool port is recomended with a high intensity setting.

 Note that the ethereum blockchain rewards stale work/blocks.
 They are called uncle blocks.
 The uncle blocks are protecting the security of the blockchain.
-The ethereum blockchain pay 87.5% for level 1 stale shares.
-6 levels of stale shares are payed, but the lower levels have a lower payout. lower level = later in time
+**The ethereum blockchain pay 87.5% for level 1 stale shares.
+6 levels of stale shares are payed, but the lower levels have a lower payout (lower level means later in time).**

 Most mining pools reward stale work, but some have a buildt in limit of 5% allowed stales.
 So if you mine with more than 5% stales, the pools can start rejecting your shares or ignore them.